RYthaGOD/agentburn/replit.md

 ### Data Storage

 PostgreSQL, accessed via Neon's serverless driver and Drizzle ORM, is used for data persistence.
-The schema includes `Projects`, `Transactions`, and `Payments` tables with defined relationships.
+The schema includes `Projects`, `Transactions`, `Payments`, and `UsedSignatures` tables with defined relationships.
+The `UsedSignatures` table prevents replay attacks on manual buyback executions by storing SHA-256 hashes of used signatures.
 Key database decisions involve using UUID primary keys, decimal types for token amounts, automatic timestamp fields, and boolean flags for status management.

 ### Authentication & Authorization

+The platform utilizes wallet-based authentication for manual buyback execution.
+The system implements cryptographic signature verification using tweetnacl to prove wallet ownership.
+Each manual buyback request requires:
+- A signed message containing the project ID and timestamp
+- Signature verification using the owner's Solana wallet
+- Timestamp validation (5-minute window)
+- Replay attack prevention via signature hash storage

-The platform utilizes wallet-based authentication, with Solana wallet adapter integration planned.
-Currently, a placeholder `WalletButton` component exists, and owner wallet addresses are stored for project authorization.
-The owner wallet address serves as the primary user identifier.
+The owner wallet address serves as the primary user identifier for project management and authorization.

 ### Production Readiness & Automated Workflow